Imperishable Night

 Touhou Eiyashou ~ Imperishable Night. (東方永夜抄 〜 Imperishable Night.) is a 2004 vertical bullet hell scrolling shoot 'em up video game developed by Team Shanghai Alice.
 It is the eighth game in the Touhou Project series, and the third main Touhou Project game to be released specifically for the Windows operating system.

 Imperishable Night introduces the 'partner' system, allowing the player a choice between four teams of two characters to switch between, each with their own shot type, in real-time.

-The game's story is based on that of the Tale of the Bamboo Cutter and centers around Gensokyo's moon being replaced by a fake during the Harvest Moon Festival, with the chosen team warping time to try and find the culprit before the end of the night and festival.
+The game's story is based on that of the Tale of the Bamboo Cutter and centers around Gensokyo's moon being replaced by a fake during the Harvest Moon Festival, with the chosen team warping time to try to find the culprit before the end of the night and festival.
 It was first released at the 66th Comiket on August 15, 2004.

 Gameplay

 Imperishable Night is a vertically scrolling bullet hell video game, in which the player character is always facing towards the top of the screen, shooting bullets at enemies, dodging the bullets shot by them, and having to face a boss at the end of each stage.

 Unique to Imperishable Night is the Last Spell mechanic.
 Some of the bosses' last spell cards are called Last Spells, some of which are regular spell cards that require the player to deplete the boss health meter, whereas others simply require the player to survive until the time runs out.
 When a Last Spell is active, the player cannot activate their own Spell Cards, and will fail if they are hit, regardless of how many lives they have.
 The player also has access to Spell Cards referred to as Last Spells, which are secondary Spell Cards that last longer and do more damage, but cost twice as much to use.

 Another unique part of Imperishable Night is the bosses.
 Depending on the player's character, the player will either battle Marisa Kirisame or Reimu Hakurei during the 4th stage of the game.
 There are also two final bosses, Eirin Yagokoro and Kaguya Houraisan.
-If the player has used a continue or hasn't seen the normal ending with that particular team, the game continues to Final A, where they face Eirin; afterwards, if the player is still on their first credit but hasn't seen the good ending yet, the game continues to Final B, where they face Kaguya.
+If the player has used a continue or has not seen the normal ending with that particular team, the game continues to Final A, where they face Eirin; afterwards, if the player is still on their first credit but has not seen the good ending yet, the game continues to Final B, where they face Kaguya.
 Upon seeing the good ending, the player is able to choose the Final for that team on subsequent one credit runs.
 It is required to fight both before unlocking the extra stage (except for the unlockable solo characters).